5 Best Vented Propane Heaters of 2022 – Reviews & Top Picks

 Granted, if you aren’t very tool savvy, you will probably need to hire a professional, but some may be able to save money on the cost of installation.

-Bear in mind that this is a fairly pricey heater.
-It also seems to struggle somewhat in larger spaces.
+Bear in mind that this is a fairly pricey heater and it also seems to struggle somewhat in larger spaces.
 Despite this, we still think this is the best vented propane heater on the market this year.

 2. Heater Big MHU80NG Heater — Best Value